sadiqshah786/sadiqshah786/README.md

 <h1 align="center">Hi 👋, I'm Sadiq Shah</h1>
-<h3 align="center">Passionate about turning ideas into elegant code and excited to collaborate on projects that challenge the status quo.
+<p align="center">Passionate about turning ideas into elegant code and excited to collaborate on projects that challenge the status quo.
 Let's build experiences that users will love and remember.
-Open to new opportunities and ready to shape the digital world, one pixel at a time! 💻🎉 #FrontendMaestro</h3>
+Open to new opportunities and ready to shape the digital world, one pixel at a time! 💻🎉 #FrontendMaestro</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sadiqshah786&label=Profile%20views&color=0e75b6&style=flat" alt="sadiqshah786" /> </p>